-A personal view of the main feast celebrated in Reggio (Calabria, Italy),
+Personal view of the main feast

-best known as "Festa della Madonna della Consolazione" (Feast of Our Lady of Consolation).
+Best known as “Festa della Madonna della Consolazione” (Feast of Our Lady of Consolation).

 This is a work based on the procession which takes place on September every year, deliberately stripped of religious component that characterizes the event, to better focus on a less known and more interesting aspects of the event, a folkloristic and cultural perspective that sounds like a cross-section of the society.